papivot/vmkube-watch/README.md

 # vmkube-watch

 ## Project Description
-vmkube-watch is a Kubernetes controller/watcher that monitors specified Kubernetes resources for ADDED, MODIFIED, or DELETED events.
-Upon detecting an event, it executes user-defined scripts located in correspondingly named subdirectories (`/app/added`, `/app/modified`, `/app/deleted`).
+**vmkube-watch** is a Kubernetes controller/watcher that monitors specified Kubernetes resources for ADDED, MODIFIED, or DELETED events.
+Upon detecting an event, it executes user-defined scripts in corresponding subdirectories (`/app/added`, `/app/modified`, `/app/deleted`).
 This allows for custom, event-driven automation within a Kubernetes cluster.

 ## Purpose
-The main purpose is to provide a flexible way to react to changes in Kubernetes resources without writing a full custom controller in Go.
+The primary purpose is to provide a flexible way to react to changes in Kubernetes resources without writing a complete custom controller in Go.
 It's useful for operational tasks, notifications, or simple automation triggered by resource lifecycle events.

 ## Prerequisites
-- Docker installed and running.
+- Docker is installed and running.
 - A Kubernetes cluster (e.g., Minikube, Kind, or a cloud provider's K8s service).
-- `kubectl` configured to communicate with your cluster.
+- `kubectl` is configured to communicate with your cluster.

 ## Configuration (Environment Variables)
 - `INCLUSTER_CONFIG`: Set to "1" to use in-cluster Kubernetes configuration (service account).
 If not set or set to something else, it will attempt to use a local kubeconfig file.